Footwear Designer

 Entry Requirements:

-You’ll usually need a relevant degree that teaches both design and technical skills perhaps qualifications in footwear design, or a fashion design qualification that includes footwear.
+You could do a degree or postgraduate qualification in footwear design, or a fashion design qualification that includes footwear.

-You’ll also need to put together a portfolio of work that you can take along to interviews.
+It’s very important to put together a portfolio of work that you can take to interviews.
 This should include designs, technical drawings and mood boards to show your creative talents.

 Working Hours and Environment: